County Route 539 (New Jersey): CR 539 Alternate

 County Route 539 Alternate (CR 539 Alt. or CR 539A) is a 1.47 mi Monmouth County-maintained segment of Sharon Station Road in Upper Freehold Township.
 The road begins at a roundabout with CR 539 near the Cream Ridge Golf Course.
+Its entire length is a divided highway with one lane in each direction and jughandles for U-turn movements and a northbound entrance to Dutchess Drive.
 It travels north through farmland over Doctors Creek before passing to the east of housing developments.
 At its signal-controlled intersection with CR 526 where CR 539 Alt. ends, there are light industrial facilities surrounding the junction.
 Sharon Station Road continues north as a township-maintained road.

 In 2009, Monmouth County assumed jurisdiction of the southernmost 1.5 mi of Sharon Station Road between CR 539 and CR 526 as a part of an overall project to allow through traffic on CR 539 to bypass Allentown.
 Monmouth County has designated this road County Route 539A although the route became signed as CR 539 Alternate c.
 2015 between CR 539 and CR 526.
+Before the takeover, Sharon Station Road was an undivided two-lane municipal road.
+The road was reconstructed beginning in January 2020 to its present configuration.
+Reconstruction was substantially completed in 2023.

 The county is also proposing taking over jurisdiction of Sharon Station Road between CR 526 and CR 524 which would bring the total mileage to 2.2 mi.